MatheusPaixaoG/ToDo-app/README.md

 - [x] Creation of todos
 - [x] Removal of todos
 - [x] Maintain users registered after reload the page
+- [ ] Deploy the app to the Web
+- [ ] Improve the general architecture
+- [ ] Change bootstrap to CSS
+- [ ] Link the application to a MongoDB database

 ## 📖 Contents learned
 * How to initialize a new Angular application using Angular CLI